willzekuri/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script for task 3 displays current directory contents in long format The script for task 4 displays current directory contents, including hidden files The script for task 5 displays current directory contents in long format, with user and group IDs displayed numerically and hidden files
+The script for task 6 creates a directory in the /tmp/ directory